qerty2006/Pic16B-NAP-Pokemon-Type-Classification/README.md

 ## Model Training

+**NOTE** The intructions here are outdated and simply for self-reference.
+Please follow Easy Run Guide above.

 Run from the project root in order. `dataset.py` is a shared module — do not run it directly.

 ### 0. Sanity Checks